 Origins of Exclusionary Rule

-The exclusionary rule was established in 1914 with the U.S. Supreme Court’s decision in Weeks v.
+The exclusionary rule, which prohibits the use of illegally obtained evidence during a criminal trial, was established in 1914 with the U.S. Supreme Court’s decision in Weeks v.
 United States.
 The case involved Freemont Weeks, who was convicted of using the mail for the purpose of transporting lottery tickets, which is a violation of the federal criminal code.
 When Weeks was arrested at Union Station in Kansas City, police officers went to his house to search it.
 They did not have a search warrant, but a neighbor told them where Weeks kept a key.
 In two separate searches, both conducted without a warrant, law enforcement seized papers, letters and envelopes belonging to Weeks.

 The illegally seized evidence was used against Weeks at trial and he was convicted.
 On appeal the U.S. Supreme Court unanimously held that the evidence was seized in an illegal search and therefore should have been barred at trial, giving birth to the exclusionary rule.